JeremyLau01/Lau-Family-Recipes-Web-App/README.md

 ## Features

 Key features of my web app include:
-- Real-time data updates
+- Real-time data updates from Firebase's database
-- Responsive design for all devices
+- Fully responsive design optimized for all devices
+- Email.js integration for users to send messsages
+- Component-based design for reusable code

 ## Resources Used